AMENDMENT TO ACCREDITATION – WORKING WITH CHILDREN CHECKS

 If you have any questions regarding this matter, please contact our office on 03 5721 7800.

 An official is a volunteer who is allocated a specific task or tasks at a motorsport event to ensure that protocols and procedures are complied with.
-These roles include Safety, Medical, Communications, Clerk of the Course, Flag Marshalls, and so on.
+These roles include Safety, Medical, Communications, Clerk of Course, Flag Marshalls, and so on.
 Please refer to the AASA Event Operations Manual for detailed descriptions of the various officials’ roles.

 An official may not compete in an event at which they are acting in an official capacity, unless their duties are being fulfilled at the time by another qualified person who has been signed on as an official.

 To apply for an official’s licence, please complete the form at the bottom of this page, and supply two references who should be known to AASA and can vouch for any prior experience you may have had.
-You will also need to supply an ID photo of yourself that shows your face clearly.
+You will also need to supply an ID photo of yourself which shows your face clearly.
 We recommend that this photo comply with Australian Passport Photo Guidelines.

 Please note that submission of the application form does not guarantee the issuance of an Officials Licence.